RoryHemmings/cyber-rootkit-s23/blog_post.md

 ## Conclusion

-Overall our workshop was a success, however along the way we learned some things that should be taken into consideration for the future.
+Overall our workshop was a success, however, along the way, we learned some things that should be taken into consideration for the future.

 Namely:
 * We should have had one group working on one big rootkit as opposed to 3 smaller ones
-	- Would have allowed for better overall rootkit with more features
+	- Would have allowed for a better overall rootkit with more features
 * The target environment was extremely hacky, and we should have put more thought into it from the start.
-	- We were simulating a monolithic server with docker, which lead to several problems
+	- We were simulating a monolithic server with docker, which led to several problems
-* Exploiting a toy vulnerability was a bit out of scope of this workshop.
+* Exploiting a toy vulnerability was a bit out of the scope of this workshop.
 We probably should have used an old CVE + Msfvenom to simplify exploitation and provide more practical experience.

 If you are interested in learning more, I highly recommend the resources below.